 During their time at Oldmixon children are taught the technical aspects of writing to ensure a broader understanding and a more effective use of written communication.
 Class teachers and TAs focus on punctuation and grammar right from the emergence of writing in Reception.
 As the children move through the school, new aspects of grammar and punctuation are introduced and previously taught aspects are revisited and developed.

 Spelling rules are taught during spelling lessons.
 Children are given the opportunity to investigate, practise and apply the rule.
 Children will also be give common exception words or mistakes from their own writing to practise at home.
 Phonics is used and referred to throughout all spelling teaching.
+We use the Learning Exchange Spelling Programme for Year 2-6 to support our planning, delivery and assessment of spelling.

 At Oldmixon we aim for children to write in a fluent, joined style which is neat and attractive, allowing children to communicate meaning through writing quickly and effectively.
 All class teachers usesoftware to support the teaching and learning of handwriting.
 This allows for a consistent approach and progression of handwriting skills across the school.